ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 predictive value to determine whether there is a difference that may require correction.

-The initial part requires us determine the absolute difference between the total and sum of the components.
+The initial part requires us to determine the absolute difference between the total and sum of the components.

 ```bash